 Pauline Mandel Director of Legal Services

-Pauline Mandel attended University of Baltimore School of Law and admitted to the Maryland and Federal bar in 1944.
+Pauline Mandel attended University of Baltimore School of Law and was admitted to the Maryland and Federal bar.
 Ms. Mandel became Director of Legal Services at Maryland Crime Victims’ Resource Center in December of 2006.
 That was after 15 years with the Legal Aid Bureau in Baltimore City.
 Her job duties include supervision of all aspects of legal representation on the victim’s rights clinic.
 Since coming to MCVRC, Ms. Mandel has represented numerous clients in many jurisdictions of the state in legal cases, appellate arguments, parole hearings, and has presented at national and state conferences on victim’s rights.
 She has been involved with many families of homicide victims throughout the criminal justice process.

 Rajita Andrews Staff Attorney

 Rajita Andrews attended American University’s Washington College of Law and joined MCVRC in January 2020.
 She previously served in various in-house counsel roles at a national landscape and snow removal company, as well as a creative staffing/consulting company.
 Prior to that Ms. Andrews tried civil cases for a small litigation firm.
 She is excited to return to the courtroom and support crime victims.

 Richard Hoffman Staff Attorney